MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity.md

 ## Contents

 The Network Similarity package is distributed in a separate folder (ns) in MAG.
+Files with usql extension are U-SQL scripts for Azure Data Lake Analytics.
+Files with py extension are Python script for Azure Databricks.
+Files with txt extension are network similarity resource files for different type of entities.

   ![Network Similarity folder](media/network-similarity/folder.png "Network Similarity folder")